catsdata/School_District_Analysis/README.md

     ![This is an image](https://github.com/catsdata/School_District_Analysis/blob/main/Resources/scoresbyspend_chal1.PNG)

-    However, if you expand the percentages, we again see the neglible tenths and hundredths decimal adjustments in the $630-$644 range where Thomas High School fits under.
+    HOWEVER, if you expand the percentages, we again see the neglible tenths and hundredths decimal adjustments in the $630-$644 range where Thomas High School falls under.

      *before*